davi-miquelim/davi-miquelim/README.md

 - 🔭 I’m currently working as a <strong> Software Engineer at Bolttech </strong>
 - 🦾 I’m looking to collaborate on Open Source
-- 💬 Ask me about backend or algorythims
+- 💬 Ask me about backend or algorithims
 - 📫 How to reach me: davichelimiquelim@gmail.com
 -->